Meir-Aronov/invoice-management/README.md

 # Invoice Management

 A project for managing invoices received by companies from suppliers.
-The system allows uploading, updating, and managing invoices from multiple suppliers, with a visual display of the data.
+The system allows uploading and managing invoices from multiple suppliers, with a visual display of the data.

 ## Technologies
 The project uses the following technologies and libraries: